fengmk2/sufa/README.md

-sufa app just for fun
+sufa demo inspired by shodo